HTTP-APIs/hydrus/README.md

-Hydrus
+hydrus
 ===================
-Hydrus is a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs.
-Hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data.
-Hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of it's APIs.
+hydrus is a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of it's APIs.

 Table of contents
 -------------